mutt0-ds/mutt0-ds.github.io/content/posts/2024/07/personal-notes-simply-said.md

 The key is to be PRESENT to your audience: people who listen to you want to know that they have your attention.
 So, first of all, focus on THEM and don't look distracted or disconnected.
 How?

+- **Eye Contact**
-- **Eye Contact**: Do not scan your audience; your brain can't process so much information while talking, and you risk panicking or getting confused. **⭐ Make eye contact with one person at a time for a complete sentence, about 5-7 seconds**.
+  Do not scan your audience; your brain can't process so much information while talking, and you risk panicking or getting confused.
+  **⭐ Make eye contact with one person at a time for a complete sentence, about 5-7 seconds**.
 It takes less energy to be nice to everyone than to figure out who you need to be nice to.
 So, looking at all the people in the room in the eye, one by one, slowly, will have several benefits.
 It will calm you, help avoid distractions, and build rapport with the audience as they see you are interested in them.
 - **Voice**:
   - **Slow Down**: When nervous, people speak faster, making the audience feel overwhelmed
   - Volume: Your goal is to be heard by people even at the back of the room.
 Ask for feedback about the volume
   - Tone: Smile; your tone will sound more optimistic, even on the phone
   - Inflection: Your voice should emphasize the important ideas you want to convey.
 Avoid the up-speak tone that sounds like a question.
 Use sharp, clear, definitive hand gestures to express yourself
 - **Body Language**:
   - Hands: Keep them steady.
 If you keep them moving too much, you will look nervous or distracted.
 If you have a PC or notebook, keep your hands there.
 Leverage gestures: you can almost never be too distracting with gestures; they are great ways to convey attention
   - Face: **SMILE**.
 You should look like you want to meet your audience